25icecreamflavors/contrails/README.md

 # Google Research - Identify Contrails to Reduce Global Warming

-## TODO:
-1. Add file to download models - ✓
-2. Add masks sizes column to the df - ✓
-3. Stratify validation by masks sizes - ✓
-4. Add an option to choose the scheduler
-5. Write the inference part of the main.py

 ## Project structure:

 1. configs: config files with various params